aidgn-com/fullscore/README.md

 <br />

-## Third Movement: Rhythm - Music in the Browser
+## Third Movement: RHYTHM - Music in the Browser

 ### A Paradigm Shift

 Traditional web analytics is complex like a massive symphony.
 Instruments for collecting data, transmitting data, storing data, processing data—all playing separately.
 Each part operates independently, requiring enormous time and cost just to tune them.

-Rhythm is like a singer-songwriter's creative process.
+RHYTHM is like a singer-songwriter's creative process.
 Starting composition in a quiet room, building melodies note by note on staff paper to complete a Full Score.
 Then taking that score to the streets to perform freely.
 The browser becomes the chosen stage, with no interruptions.

 ### The Browser and Cookie Stage

 Browsers have various storage options.
 LocalStorage boasts concert hall capacity but complex setup.
 SessionStorage is intimate like a live house but only open for a day.
 IndexedDB is glamorous like an opera house but has demanding entry procedures.

-The cookie Rhythm chose is like street busking.
+The cookie RHYTHM chose is like street busking.
 All you need is one small stage.
 No fancy lights or sound equipment required.
 But there's one crucial feature: whenever you want, you can livestream your performance in real-time.
 Your reliable friend and manager, Edge Computing, helps with the livestreaming.

 ```javascript
 document.cookie = `rhythm_01=${data}; Max-Age=259200; Path=/rhythm`;